 2.1.1 Image Acquisition

 Image quality is one of the most important criteria in any iris recognition system.
-This will depend all of the following processes which will affect the accuracy of the entire system. capture the iris image with resolution of 640x480 in black and white mode can be used.
+This will depend all of the following processes which will affect the accuracy of the entire system.
+A Charge-Couple Device (CCD) camera can be used to capture the iris image with resolution of 640x480 in black and white mode.
 Furthermore, to capture a consistent iris image, proper lighting and distance of the camera needs to be configured (IJAET 2011).

 Moreover, most of the iris biometric systems are still constrained by the image acquisition conditions (Ramadan Gad 2015).
 There are several iris recognition researches that uses near infrared illumination, within 700-900nm range to capture a clear iris image for their iris database.
 The famous research institutions for iris recognition includes the Chinese Academy of Sciences (CAS), Institute of Automation (IA) and many more.
-Table 2.1 shows several Iris Image database by varying research companies using various CCD cameras to capture iris image of 640x480 in size with near infrared (NIR) illuviation of 700-900nm in wavelength (Ramadan Gad 2015).
+Table 2.1 shows several Iris Image database by varying research companies using various CCD cameras to capture iris image of 640x480 in size with near infrared (NIR) illumination of 700-900nm in wavelength (Ramadan Gad 2015).

-Table 2.1 Different Iris Database with varying CCD Camera usage
+Table 2.1 Different Iris Database with Varying CCD Camera Usage